 A standard discrete weak measurement is performed by conditioning on the pre- and post-selected states of the system.
 The standard weak value $A_W$ is defined for a system with operator $A$ and pre- and post-selections, $\ket{\psi}$ and $\ket{\phi}$ respectively \cite{aharonov2008two}:

-In the context of RQM, both the pre-selected state and the post-selected states are relative to some observer $O$.
+In the context of RQM, both the pre-selected and post-selected states are defined relative to observer $O$, and correspond to states of the observer's informational register associated with the relevant record structure.
 The same goes for the weak value itself, as indicated in equation~\eqref{eq:weakvaluetsvf}.
 This observer-relative definition is crucial in a framework where absolute facts are denied, and all physical descriptions are relational.

-As a result of the non-invasive nature of weak measurements, they can be performed in sequence, enabling access to temporal structure while inducing only a perturbative disturbance of order $O(g^2)$ per measurement in the weak-coupling regime $g \rightarrow 0$.
-This is essential to investigating the coherence of records over time, since any disturbance introduced by the measurement would undermine the very coherence we aim to assess.
+As a result of their perturbative character in the weak-coupling limit, weak measurements can be performed in sequence, enabling access to temporal structure while inducing only a perturbative disturbance of order $O(g^2)$ per measurement in the weak-coupling regime $g \rightarrow 0$.
+This is essential for investigating the coherence of records over time, since any disturbance introduced by the measurement would undermine the very coherence we aim to assess.

-A sequential weak value (SWV) is found by again conditioning on the pre- and post-selected states of the system, but for operators $A_1...A_N$, spanning multiple discrete times.
+A sequential weak value (SWV) is similarly found by conditioning on the pre- and post-selected states of the system, but for operators $A_1...A_N$, spanning multiple discrete times.
 The SWV is defined as follows, here relative to observer $O$ \cite{mitchison2007sequential}:

-Crucially equation~\eqref{SWV eqn} is equivalent to equation~\eqref{eq:projformswv} since $H_R = \Pi_{r_n}(t_n) \dots \Pi_{r_1}(t_1)$, which is a set of operators spanning multiple discrete times associated with outcomes $r_1,\dots,r_n$.
-Equation~\eqref{eq:projformswv} is thus a SWV, meaning that a non-zero SWV is an operational criterion for structural coherence, as per the coherence condition defined in Section \ref{subsec:coherentrecords}.
+Crucially, equation~\eqref{SWV eqn} is equivalent to equation~\eqref{eq:projformswv} since $H_R = \Pi_{r_n}(t_n) \dots \Pi_{r_1}(t_1)$, which is a set of operators spanning multiple discrete times associated with outcomes $r_1,\dots,r_n$.
+Equation~\eqref{eq:projformswv} is thus an SWV, meaning that a non-zero SWV is an operational criterion for structural coherence, as per the coherence criterion defined in Section \ref{subsec:coherentrecords}.

 SWVs therefore provide the appropriate tool: they allow us to test whether an observer's records across time yield a coherent history without collapsing the system or erasing the very structure we aim to probe.